Who is Ismael Bennacer? The ex-Arsenal youth player lighting up AFCON for Algeria | Goal.com

 As the tournament reaches its conclusion, he is now set for a €16 million (£14.4m/$18m) move to AC Milan.
 The transfer won't just be the result of his performances at Africa's premier tournament, though.
 His fine form in Serie A has also been decisive.

-In his second season with Empoli, Bennacer featured in 37 league matches and, despite the Tuscan's relegation, he was being linked with both Milan and Napoli when the summer transfer window opened.
+In his second season with Empoli, Bennacer featured in 37 league matches and, despite the Tuscan club's relegation, he was being linked with both Milan and Napoli when the summer transfer window opened.

 But a move would not be possible if not for Arsenal's decision to pass on the youngster.